prototype74/HyperUBot/README.md

 ### How to proper report a bug

 A bug report can be done either in the [Issues](https://github.com/nunopenim/HyperUBot/issues) section of this repository or in our Telegram Support Group.
-In order to solve the bug or issue report from you as fast as possbile, please answer the following requirements as detailed as possbile (this can be used as a template):
+In order to solve the bug or issue report from you as fast as possbile, please answer the following requirements as detailed as possible (this can be used as a template):

 - Which HyperUBot, Python and Telethon versions are you running?
 - On which platform(s) did you run it?